appcypher/wasmo-old/NOTES.md

 wasmlite server.wasm --abi=wasabi
 ```

-The wasabi abi is the default.
+The emscripten abi is the default (?).

 #### PASSING ARGUMENTS TO WASM APPLICATION
 Passing arguments to a wasm application